Automation

 | type | typing strings into targeted fields |

-| scroll | wheel scrolling at a point or on a target |
+| scroll | background AX/exact-window scrolling on a target, or explicit foreground wheel input |

 | drag | press, move, release — files, sliders, selections |